eckarthik/HideMe/README.md

 ]
 ```

-You can get the required number of proxies by passing count param to the get method.
+You can restrict the required number of proxies returned by passing count param to the get method.

 ```python
 from hideme.proxy_collector import ProxiesList